holoi/holokit-immersal-multiplayer-boilerplate/README.md

 HoloKit is an optioinal tool that provides stereoscopic rendering capabilities, but you can build your mobile AR project without HoloKit using these samples.

 ## Project Environment

+Please be aware that these boilerplates are designed exclusively for iOS devices.

+We have successfully tested them with the following software versions:

+- Unity 2023.2.2f1
+- Xcode 15.1 beta 3

+In theory, other versions of Unity and Xcode that are close to these should also be compatible.
+However, if you encounter any issues during the build process, feel free to raise an issue in the repository.

 ## Image Tracking Relocalization Sample